Caloocan: Territorial changes

 Caloocan once encompassed a much larger, contiguous area.
 The districts of Balintawak, La Loma and Novaliches were once part of Caloocan.
 Balintawak is a historic district because it was the original site of the "Cry of Pugad Lawin" (Unang Sigaw sa Balintawak) at a location called "Kang-kong" near Tandang Sora's house.
 Novaliches was an expansive sector with some hillsides that served as meeting places and hideouts for Andrés Bonifacio and the Katipunan.

-By the 1920s, there was a consolidation of several municipalities.
-Caloocan annexed the neighboring town of Novaliches, as stated in the Act No. 942, as amended by Act Nos.
-984 and 1008 of the Philippine Commission, bringing its total area to about 1,500 ha.
+During the American occupation, there was a consolidation of several municipalities.
+Caloocan annexed the neighboring town of Novaliches on October 12, 1903, as stated in the Act No. 942 of the Philippine Commission, bringing its total area to about 1,500 ha.
 When Commonwealth Act No. 502 created Quezon City in 1939, Caloocan ceded 1,500 hectares of land from the barrios or sitios of Bagubantay (Bago Bantay), Balintauac (Balintawák), Balingasa, Kaingin, Kangkong (present-day Apolonio Samson), La Loma, Malamig, Matalahib (present-day Santo Domingo), Masambong, Galas, San Isidro, San José, Santol and Tatalon.
 Instead of opposing the transfer, Caloocan residents willingly gave the land in the belief it will benefit the country's new capital city.

 However, in 1949, Congress passed Republic Act No. 392, which redefined the Caloocan–Quezon City boundary.
 The barrios of Baesa, Sangandaan, Talipapâ, San Bartolomé, Pasong Tamó, Novaliches Proper (poblacion), Banlat (present-day Tandang Sora), Kabuyao, Pugad Lawin, Bagbag, Pasong Putik, which once belonged to Novaliches and had an area of about 8,100 ha, were excised from Caloocan.
 The remaining portion of the Novaliches is now called North Caloocan.
-This split Caloocan into two parts: a southern section that is more urbanized, and a northern section that became suburban-rural.
+This split Caloocan into two parts: a more urbanized southern section and a suburban-rural northern section, which is part of Novaliches.